nama-gatsuo/NuitrackForUE/README.md

 ![](./Docs/trail-example.gif)

 Unreal Engine plugin to bridge [Nuitrack](https://nuitrack.com/).
 Nuitrack is a middleware to provide 3d skeleton tracking solution using a depth sensor.
 It has many PROs: AI-based, relatively fast and stable, coverage of depth sensor brands.
-Nuitrack has [an official plugin](https://github.com/3DiVi/nuitrack-sdk/tree/master/UnrealEngine) which still only provides native C++ interface.
+Nuitrack has [an official plugin](https://github.com/3DiVi/nuitrack-sdk/tree/master/UnrealEngine) for Unreal Engine which still only provides native C++ interface.
 This plugin aims to encapsulate Nuitrack's C++ functions and align with Unreal Engine manner.

 ## Prerequisites